dan7800/VulnerableAndroidAppOracle/Vulnerabilities/Data Storage/README.md

 ```

-Once you have updated the code run the application again by click on the run button.
+Once you have updated the code run the application again by clicking on the run button.
-Basically, this encryption technique considered to be one of the basic encryption techniques, it works by adding shift for every character when we want to encrypt the data, and when we want to decrypt the data we subtract that shift to the origin character.
+Basically, this encryption technique is considered to be one of the basic encryption techniques.
+It works by adding desired number of shift for every character when we want to encrypt the data, and when we want to decrypt the data we subtract that exact number of shift to get the original character.

 ###Steps to Read the App Data after the encryption

-To read the app data again and make sure that they encrypt it, we first need to open Terminal or Command Prompt and execute the following commands:
+To read the app data and to make sure that it is encrypted, we first need to open Terminal or Command Prompt and execute the following commands:

 get the android sdk directory which can be found under Gradle Scripts -> local.properties as shown below